 When you go to sell your home, what you do with your solar array is a big decision that can have a momentous impact on your savings, sale price, and more in the state of Utah.
 Keep reading to learn more about Photovoltaics’s place in the sale or refinancing of your home.

 A study done by Lawrence Berkeley National Laboratory revealed that solar panels can boost the value of your home.
-This value increase is close to the cost of getting solar alone, and that’s not including the savings on the energy bills themselves.
+This value increase pretty much pays for the array, and that’s not including the savings on the energy bills themselves.

-If you love your solar system/array, and don’t want to part with it, there are solutions.
-If you got your system from a full-service company, they can uninstall your solar array and then reinstall it.
-If you are a Go Solar Group customer and you move to a new home in Utah or another area that we service, we can reinstall your panels onto your new home as well.
+If you purchased your system from a full-service company, they can uninstall your solar array.
+If you are a Go Solar Group customer and you move to another area that we serve, we can reinstall your panels onto your new home as well.

-That’s just one reason the truth behind post solar refinancing and selling of Utah homes can be eye-opening.
-For many looking into solar in the state of Utah, there is a fear that your new investment is going to prove to be a hindrance.
-Like most good investments, the hindrance is only psychological.
+For many looking into solar in the state of Utah, there is a fear that a solar investment is going to prove to be a hindrance.
+Like most good investments,however, the hindrance is only psychological.
 You have to wait to see the return, and if you can weather the initial stages and make a few smart moves, you will see the ROI ten-fold.

-Does Solar Mean Getting a Lien on Your Home?
+Does Solar Require a Lien on Your Home?

 If your home foreclosed and your lenders didn’t have any claim, the solar array would go with the home.
 This is why, as with any large investment that isn’t paid in cash, there needs to be protection in place for the lender.